facebook/relay/website/graphql/Connections.md

 ## Pagination algorithm

-To determine what edges to return, the connection evalutes the `before` and `after` cursors to filter the edges, then evaluates `first` to slice the edges, then `last` to slice the edges.
+To determine what edges to return, the connection evaluates the `before` and `after` cursors to filter the edges, then evaluates `first` to slice the edges, then `last` to slice the edges.